MCP-for-Stata Overview

 Architecture Overview

-Stata-MCP operates through four architectural layers:
+MCP-for-Stata operates through four architectural layers:

 1. Protocol Layer (MCP Server)